josedaniel/backup-genius/README.md

 ## 🔄 Backup Logic
 1. For each entry in `backup-config.json`, a ZIP file is created containing the configured files, folders, and databases.
-2. The ZIP files are named using the project name and a timestamp (e.g., `my_website_2025-04-28_132045.zip`).
+2. The ZIP files are named using the project name and a timestamp (e.g., `my_website_20250502_132045.zip`).
 3. The ZIP files are stored in the configured location.
 4. Backup files are deleted only after:
    - Being successfully uploaded.
    - Notifications are sent (if enabled).
-   - Logged in the SQLite database (if enabled).
+   - Logged in the SQLite database.

 ## 🚀 Installation